What does trauma have to do with food compulsions?

 - The Heart of Trauma by Bonnie Badenoch

-- This is one of the most helpful, practical articles I’ve found to help yourself with the day to day of living with PTSD or trauma, Finding Hope When You Feel Hopeless
+And this is one of the most helpful, practical articles we’ve found to help yourself with the daily living with PTSD or trauma, Finding Hope When You Feel Hopeless.

 We hope that this page helps orient you in understanding how trauma and relational wounds can show up in your relationship with food.
 We also hope that it gives you some places where you can look for more support, especially as trauma support isn’t something we offer.